wassila2/projectCV/readme.md

 ## Performance Comparison:

 GenGAN produced the best results among the methods due to its adversarial training (presence of discriminateur), but the generated images remain blurry (flou) and lack sharpness.
-GenVanillaNN and GenVanillaNN2 produce less realistic images compared to the GAN model.
+GenVanillaNN  produce less realistic images compared to the GAN model.
 To visualize results, always update the GEN_TYPE in DanceDemo.py to the corresponding generator (1, 2, 3, or 4) and execute the script.